 Opportunities for inventors

-Do you want to know if your lab research results, early-stage novel technology, or unique business ideas have commercial potential?
-Are you aiming to start a new venture, or have you already set up a new company and need additional market research?
+Are you aiming to start a new venture, or have you already set it up and need additional market research?

 Deadlines for submitting project proposals